google/gopacket/CONTRIBUTING.md

     ... code code code ...
     ./gc --benchmark  # Run this whenever your commit could affect performance

-Nw that you're in the gopacket code directory, you can start making your initial change.
+Now that you're in the gopacket code directory, you can start making your initial change.
 PLEASE make sure you're using a new branch to develop whatever feature you're working on.